 Account Based Marketing is not about integrating a new tactic into your existing approach.
 It’s about transforming the way you market, sell and support customer success.

-Two years ago, VersionOne faced a challenge.
+A few years ago, VersionOne faced a challenge.
 As we moved from transactional to enterprise sales, we found ourselves competing with blue-chip, high-tech titans such as Microsoft, CA Technologies and Atlassian to secure our share of a global market.